LinuxAtDuke/Intro-To-Linux/README.md

 **Tar**

 Tar is main UNIX archive utility that will allow you to store many files and directories into a single file, while optionally compressing them in the process.
-Compression methods include GZ (GZip) or BZ2 (BZip2).
+Compression methods include gz (GZip), bz2 (BZip2), or xz.

 Using compression can drastically shrink the file size, which is useful when archiving or transferring data across the Internet.
 Many applications (and source code) are distributed inside these archives.

 *Useful Flags:*